 It’s fair to say Liam’s comeback gig on Tuesday night at the Ritz was significant for many different reasons, not only was it the chance to finally shine as a solo artist like his older brother and former Oasis bandmate Noel, it was a significant night for Manchester as the first major gig since the tragic events of the bombing at the Ariana Grande concert just the week before, it’s fair to say there was an atmosphere around the venue but it was clear everyone was rooting for Liam, desperately hoping for him to succeed and boy did he!

 The stage was stripped back, a few lights, a massive sign in the corner that simply read ‘Rock N Roll’ but more poignantly in front of the drum kit was 22 candles (which were lit at the start of the performance), it was the first of many touching tributes that night to those that lost their lives.
-It was fair to say the crowd were more than excited for his return, the crowd sang enthusiastically to ‘I Am The Resurrection’ by The Stone Roses before Liam arrived to the stage, so loud in fact you’d think from outside the roses were actually playing the venue, just after, the lights strobed out across the tiny room as “Fucking in the bushes” is played over the PA, Liam goes on stage, the first notes of “Rock N Roll Star” blare out and the room erupts.
+It was fair to say the crowd were more than excited about his return, the crowd sang enthusiastically to ‘I Am The Resurrection’ by The Stone Roses before Liam arrived at the stage, so loud, in fact, you’d think from outside the Roses were actually playing the venue, just after, the lights strobed out across the tiny room as “Fucking in the bushes” is played over the PA, Liam goes on stage, the first notes of “Rock N Roll Star” blare out and the room erupts.

 Any worries that Liam had lost his edge or talent were immediately out of the window, RNR star was somehow more vicious than it was over 30 years ago on it’s release, it has an instant energy that gets the crowd of all ages going, keeping the Oasis faithful on side Liam launches into a raucous rendition of ‘Morning Glory’ which has the whole crowd screaming “wake up, wake up” alongside an energetic Liam, from just how passionate the room is it’s clear to see how much Oasis still means to Manchester and music fans.